lorenzosabugjr/SAGE/docs/quickstart.md

 ## Seeding with Existing Data

 SAGE can reuse existing evaluations via `initial_history`.
 This is useful if you already have a dataset or if you want to warm-start with a simplex around `x0`.
+When `initial_history` is provided, SAGE skips the auto-initial simplex.

 ```python
 import numpy as np